 The construction of a better Buford Highway will begin this fall between McGinnis Ferry Road and George Pierce Park.
 Over the last several years, the Georgia Department of Transportation and city of Suwanee have been partnering to develop a design that enhances Buford Highway.
 The end result will be a better road that will handle a similar volume of traffic as today, but in a way that slows down vehicles while accommodating pedestrians and cyclists.
-Construction is expected to begin in the Fall of 2017 and last approximately 18 months.

 TOWN CENTER PARK EXPANSION